 England Netball is committed to providing answers to all of your rules questions and queries.
-All queries we receive from September 2017 can be found on this page and a running log can be downloaded below.
+All queries we receive from November 2017 can be found on this page and a running log can be downloaded below.

 To submit a rules question or query briefly explain the problem you are experiencing and send it to firstname.lastname@example.org

 Question – A centre pass is taken incorrectly (by the wrong team) and the scorers gains the attention of the umpires to highlight this can play be stopped and the centre (with the correct team) be re-taken or not?

 Answer – Yes, Match Protocol rule 6:

 (ii) Throughout a match both umpires indicate the team to take a centre pass [hand signal 3]:

 (a) If the umpires disagree the umpire nearer the official bench checks the centre pass with the scorer (time may be held while a check is made) [Rule 6.1.1 (iv) (a)]